ek-coder/Railway-Reservation-System-Using-C/README.md

-Railway Reservation System Using C

-Introduction

-The Railway Reservation System is a C-based console application that allows users to reserve train tickets, view reservations, and cancel tickets.
-This system manages train seat bookings, assigns seat numbers, generates unique PNR numbers, and keeps track of reservations.

-Features

-Display available trains with seat availability.

-Reserve a seat by providing passenger details.

-View all reservations across different trains.

-View reservations for a specific train.

-Cancel a ticket using the PNR number.

-How It Works

-The user selects an option from the menu:

-Reserve a seat

-View all reservations

-View reservations for a specific train

-Cancel a ticket

-Exit the program

-For reservation, the user provides details like name, gender, and food preference.

-A unique PNR number is generated for each reservation.

-Users can view or cancel their reservation using the PNR number.

-Train seat availability updates dynamically.

-Technologies Used

-Programming Language: C

-Data Structures: Arrays and Structs

-Randomization: Used for generating unique PNR numbers

-How to Compile and Run

-# Save the code as railway_reservation.c
-# Open a terminal and navigate to the directory containing the file

-# Compile the program
-gcc railway_reservation.c -o railway_reservation

-# Run the program
-./railway_reservation

-Future Enhancements

-Add file handling to store and retrieve reservation data.

-Implement user authentication for secured booking.

-Introduce a graphical user interface (GUI) for better user experience.

-Enable online payment integration.

-Author

-Developed as a simple C programming project for learning and implementation of basic data structures and console-based application development.

-License

-This project is open-source and can be modified or distributed freely.
+# Railway Reservation System Using C

+## 📌 Overview
+The **Railway Reservation System** is a simple C-based console application that allows users to book train tickets, view reservations, and cancel bookings.
+The system manages seat availability and assigns unique PNR numbers to each reservation.

+## 🛠 Features
+- **Display Available Trains**: View the list of trains with available seats.
+- **Book a Ticket**: Reserve a seat in a selected train.
+- **View All Reservations**: Check all booked tickets.
+- **View Reservations for a Specific Train**: Display reservations for a particular train.
+- **Cancel a Ticket**: Cancel a reservation using the PNR number.

+## 🏗 Technologies Used
+- **Programming Language**: C
+- **Standard Libraries**: `stdio.h`, `stdlib.h`, `string.h`, `time.h`

+## 🚆 Available Trains
+The system includes 10 trains, each with a maximum of 50 seats:
+1. NDLS Express
+2. Chennai Express
+3. UP EXPRESS
+4. Bangalore Express
+5. Haryana Express
+6. Noida Express
+7. Mumbai Express
+8. Vande Bharat
+9. Dehradun Express
+10. Jammu Express

+## 🏗 How It Works
+1. **Run the program** and choose an option from the menu:
+- Reserve a seat
+- View reservations
+- View reservations for a specific train
+- Cancel a ticket
+- Exit
+2. **Book a Ticket**:
+- Select a train.
+- Enter passenger details (name, gender, food preference).
+- Get assigned a **seat number** and a **PNR number**.
+3. **View Reservations**:
+- See all reservations or filter by a specific train.
+4. **Cancel a Ticket**:
+- Enter the **PNR number** to cancel a booking.
+- The seat is freed up for new reservations.

+### 📌 Example Output
+-- Available Trains --
+1. NDLS Express (Available Seats: 50)
+2. Chennai Express (Available Seats: 50)
+...
+Enter the number of the train: 3
+Enter passenger name: Rahul
+Enter gender (M/F): M
+Enter food preference (1 for vegetarian, 2 for non-vegetarian): 1 Reservation successful.
+Train: UP EXPRESS, Seat number: 1, PNR: 1234

+### 📜 License
+This project is open-source and free to use for learning purposes.